-If your ancestors were Maori, Pacific Island or any other New Zealand ethnic minority we need your help... you could be the match that saves a life
+If you are male and your ancestors were Maori, Pacific Island, or any other New Zealand ethnic minority we need your help... you could be the match that saves a life like Kelvin's

 What is bone marrow?

 Bone marrow is the bodys blood cell ‘factory’.
 It is the tissue inside the bone cavity which produces and maintains a supply of blood stem cells.